Tornadoes of 1999: February

 There were 22 tornadoes confirmed in the US in the month of February.

 February 13

 One person was killed and another was injured when a tornado struck Serik, Turkey.

 March

 There were 56 tornadoes confirmed in the US in the month of March.

+March 2

+8 tornadoes touched down during the evening hours of March 2 over southeast Texas and southwest Louisiana.
+The strongest tornado was an F3 which touched down in Jasper and Newton counties in Texas, which caused 25 homes and a church to sustain severe damage, with one confirmed fatality.
+Another tornado, rated F2, touched down in Beauregard and Calcasieu parishes in Louisiana, with many trees falling down and causing a home to be destroyed 12 miles northwest of Sulphur.

 April

 There were 177 tornadoes confirmed in the US in the month of April.

 April 2–3

 A series of tornado touchdowns struck from Kansas to Louisiana at the beginning of April.
 The most powerful tornado occurred in Caddo Parish and Bossier Parish in northwestern Louisiana where an F4 tornado killed 7 people and injured 107 others.
 The final outbreak tally was 17 tornadoes.

 April 8–9

 A widespread tornado outbreak affected the United States in early April 1999.
 It is best known for producing an F4 that killed four people in the Blue Ash and Montgomery, Ohio, areas.

 May

 There were 310 confirmed tornadoes in the US in the month of May.